tobami/littlechef/README.md

 following example: `search(:users, "married:true AND age:35")`

 #### Environments ####
-Chef Solo does not support Environments, but as mentioned above, the cookbook library LittleChef adds allows to set the "chef_environment" attribute in a role or node.
+Chef Solo does not support Environments, but as mentioned above, the cookbook library LittleChef adds allows to set the `chef_environment` attribute in a role or node.

 #### Node Search ####